Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: Result: Phonon-induced transition

 \subsection{Phonon-free results}

 Because the parameter space of the considered system is quite large, we restrict our study to the parameters, where the highest degrees of entanglement are obtained in the phonon-free case.
-In Ref.~\onlinecite{Seidelmann_QUTE_2020}, the phonon-free case was analyzed in detail for a general four-level quantum emitter and it was demonstrated that the resulting type of entanglement and its degree depend on the applied driving strength $\Omega$ and the used cavity laser detuning $\Delta$.
-Furthermore, it was shown that a high degree of either $\Phi$BS or $\Psi$BS entanglement can only be achieved when the cavity modes are close to resonance with a direct two-photon transition between the laser-dressed states of the four-level emitter.
+In Ref.~\onlinecite{Seidelmann_QUTE_2020}, the phonon-free case was analyzed in detail for a general four-level quantum emitter and it was demonstrated that the resulting type of entanglement and its degree depend on the applied driving strength $\Omega$ and the used cavity-laser detuning $\Delta$.

 Due to the constant laser excitation, transitions do not take place between the bare states $\KET{G}$, $\KET{X\st{H/V}}$, and $\KET{B}$ but rather between eigenstates of the constantly driven QD, i.e., the four laser-dressed states which we denote as $\KET{U}$ (``uppermost''), $\KET{M}$ (``middle''), $\KET{N}$ (``null''), and $\KET{L}$ (``lowest'').
 The corresponding eigenenergies are given by \cite{Seidelmann_QUTE_2020}